 Talking with your children about how hard quitting is may make them think twice about taking up the habit themselves.
 As a nonsmoker you’ll also have more energy and stamina to play with your kids.
 You'll have more money to spend on them too.

 Smoking kills one in four smokers in middle age.
 For many, this is the time when their kids are still growing up.
 Quitting now will increase your chances of being there as your children become adults and have children of their own.

-The decision to quit smoking is a personal one and in the end you have to want to do it for yourself.
+The decision to quit smoking is a personal one - you have to want to do it for yourself.
 It’s important, though, to remember that your smoking also affects those around you.
 A desire to protect loved ones from harmful smoke can be a good motivator to quit.

 Children’s delicate airways can breathe in dangerous chemicals.
 These can come from cigarette smoke in the air but also from your clothes, hair and skin after you’ve smoked.
 It can be hard for parents (even with the best of intentions, who never smoke near their children) to fully protect them from the harmful effects of smoking.